Programs & Events

 RAYE Sponsorship Opportunities

 When you team up with us, you’re backing kids, education and a family-fun Red Angus event.
-The 2024 Red Angus Youth Expo (RAYE) partnership packages range from $500-$7,500 and beyond.
+The 2025 Red Angus Youth Expo (RAYE) partnership packages range from $500-$7,500 and beyond.
 These special packages may be customized to fit your company and farm or ranch.
-The inaugural RAYE prides itself in giving our corporate partners and breeders the most when it comes to promoting your brand to the Junior Red Angus Association and Red Angus Association of America members and their families, as well as all of our Red Angus enthusiasts that will join us for this inaugural event.
+The RAYE prides itself in giving our corporate partners and breeders the most when it comes to promoting your brand to the Junior Red Angus Association and Red Angus Association of America members and their families, as well as all of our Red Angus enthusiasts that will join us for this event.

 Link to sponsorship packet: https://redangusyouthexpo.com/sponsors/